 Episode 2: Henry David Thoreau & Walden Pond

 The Walden Soundscape project is part of my dissertation on the impact of sound and sonic vibrations on the American Transcendentalists, who were interested in maintaining harmony with nature (in a musical sense of active, reciprocal participation) and who understood music to be an experience not limited to the hearing world.

 My dissertation applies Sound Studies to literary works in American Transcendentalism, calling attention to Transcendentalists’ listening practices and their translation of political thought into a literary soundscape.
 Echoing Salomé Voegelin’s theory of listening as “reciprocal inventive production,” I examine the vibrational epistemologies of these writers and how music–human and nonhuman–played a role in shaping their understanding of humanity’s relation to the global environment and the universe.

-Coming Soon: Interviews with Kristina West and John Elder.
+Coming Soon: An interview with John Elder.
 Stay tuned!

 All of the beautiful featured artwork is by the amazing, talented Jojo Karlin.